Linaro/website/_posts/previous/2016-07-29-opencsd-operation-use-library.md

 ---
-author: mike.leach
-date: 2016-07-29 21:57:01+00:00
 excerpt: This article will describe the programming and operation of the OpenCSD library in decoding CoreSight™ trace.
 Starting with a brief review of CoreSight technology and terminology, these elements will be related to the configuration of the library in order to successfully decode a captured trace stream.
+wordpress_id: 11243
 layout: post
-link: /blog/core-dump/opencsd-operation-use-library/
+title: OpenCSD – Operation and Use of the Library
+description: In this article, Mike Leach takes a detailed look at operation and use of the Library (OpenCSD).
+Read about his findings here!
+image: /assets/images/content/30921180788_34ce2cd5f8_c.jpg
+author: mike.leach
 slug: opencsd-operation-use-library
-title: OpenCSD – Operation and Use of the Library
-wordpress_id: 11243
-category: blog
+date: 2016-07-29 21:57:01+00:00
 tags:
   - Linaro
   - Linux
   - Linux On Arm
   - Open Source Software
+link: /blog/core-dump/opencsd-operation-use-library/
+category: blog
 ---

 {% include image.html path="/assets/images/blog/core-dump.png" lightbox_disabled="True" alt="Core Dump Banner" url="https://wiki-archive.linaro.org/CoreDevelopment" %}